verbb/formie/docs/guides/control-panel-admin/form-groups-and-defaults-at-scale.md

-# Form groups and defaults at scale
+# Form Groups and Defaults at Scale

 When a project grows past a handful of forms, the control panel gets noisy and new forms drift from your standards.
 Form groups organise the forms index, enforce policies, and layer group-level defaults on top of global Formie settings — without changing how forms render on the front end.